uym2/MinVar-Rooting/README.md

 Complexity: both rerooting methods are linear (with the number of tips) in time and memory.

-Installation:
-Work out of the box.
-All you need is python 2.7
+Dependencies:
+- python (version 2.7 recommended)
+- dendropy 4

 Usage: